-My research focuses on the phenomenon of unofficial or 'underground' seminars in communist Czechoslovakia.
-Unofficial seminars emerged after the Czechoslovak reform movement was forcefully quelled by the invasion of the armies of the Warsaw Pact in 1968.
-In the following process of “normalisation”, the Communist Party imposed strict regulations on academic life that debarred many from pursuing their studies or careers in research and academia.
+My research focuses on the phenomenon of unofficial philosophy seminars in communist Czechoslovakia.
+Unofficial seminars emerged after the Czechoslovak reform movement was terminated by the invasion of the armies of the Warsaw Pact in 1968.
+In the following process of 'normalisation', the Communist Party imposed strict regulations on academic life that debarred many from pursuing their studies or careers in research and academia.
 Unofficial seminars offered an alternative, unofficial education and provided spaces for discussion of philosophical, sociological, or theological topics forced out of the official academy dominated by Marxism-Leninism.
 My approach is based on the tradition of interpretive social science, inspired by the works of Émile Durkheim and Max Weber.
-It further draws inspiration from phenomenology, symbolic anthropology of Victor Turner, Clifford Geertz or Mary Douglas, and from recent American cultural sociology.
+It further draws inspiration from phenomenology, symbolic anthropology, and from American cultural sociology.

 2014 - 2016 - Mgr.
 (MSc) Sociology, Masaryk University (Czech Republic)